 Perhaps Dr. White's most famous sport was called "Angling for Men".
 He learned this sport on vacation in

 Narragansett Bay.
 The players are in a rowboat, and the contestant jumps into the water, with a strong rope tied around his waist.
 The Men in the boat try to haul the Swimmer back into the boat, while he resists.
 When Dr. White was 46 years old it took three of his friends 38 minutes to get him back within 100 feet of the boat, but they never got him in!

 Dr. White moved in very exalted circles.
 Among his close friends were Henry James,

 whom he visited in Rye and who lived with the White's on his visits to Philadelphia: John Singer Sargent, whom Dr. White persuaded to paint his portrait although Sargent had given up portraits; and the famous English doctors Sir Frederick Treves and Sir Joseph Lister, and as I said, President Theodore Roosevelt.

 In later years, after retiring from regular surgery, Dr. and Mrs. White traveled all over the world, although some patients including John G. Johnson insisted that only Dr, White could do any procedures upon their own bodies!

-Well, of course Dr. White had his own problems, and like all men, became a patient himself.
+Well, of course, Dr. White had his own problems, and like all men, became a patient himself.
 In 1906, he developed a hard nodular mass in his left iliac fossa which, I gather, is not good.
 Probably cancer.
 He knew what to do.
 He took a train Rochester, Minn.
 To his friends the Mayo Brothers.
 When they decided to operate, three top surgeons from Penn went out to watch.
-Dr. William J. Mayo operated and successfully removed a congenital diverticulitis which had caused a perforation of the bowel.
+Dr. William J. Mayo operated and successfully removed congenital diverticulitis which had caused a perforation of the bowel.

 Later: Dr. Mayo: "Well, you're all right."